BB Trickz: Musical style

 BB Trickz makes drill music that takes influence from American hip hop music, including sample drill, in songs that are usually around 90 seconds long.
 According to her, she does not write her lyrics and primarily freestyles.
-Her inspirations include rappers Cash Cobain and Shawny Binladen and singer Amy Winehouse.
+Her inspirations include rappers Cash Cobain, Shawny Binladen and singer Amy Winehouse.
 Shaad D'Souza, for Dazed, wrote that she was an "acid-tongued lyricist" whose music was defined by its provocative and humorous nature, while Elliot Hoste, for the same magazine, wrote that both her visual and musical styles were "playful" with "a deft sense of humour".
 Interviews Julian Ribeiro described her lyrics as "raunchy".
 Nestor Parrondo, for GQ España, described BB Trickz's rapping voice as a whisper, while ABC contrasted the "humor" and "provocation" of her music with her "small figure" and "shyness".
 She has been called the Spanish version of American rapper Ice Spice due to similarities in their sound.
 She has also been accused by critics and social media users of appropriating her urbano aesthetic.